 We bartered for a class each.
 I would teach her beginning herbalism and she would teach me beginning wine.
 She reminded me of my ballet teacher in college or my sixth grade teacher.
 She kept snapping at me.
-She says, “What do you smell?”
+She said, “What do you smell?”
 Then just as quickly, “YOU ARE TAKING TOO LONG!”
-“Uh,” I said eloquently, “I smell…red.”
+“Uh,” I replied with a squeak, “I smell…red.”

-In a comfortable atmosphere I breathed in deeply from the cup of wine and closed my eyes.
+In a comfortable atmosphere I breathed in deeply from the glass of wine and closed my eyes.
 I could smell cinnamon, and figs, currents, and sunshine….touch of vanilla.
-So, I smell sunny days and atmospheres, France, and a later harvest.
+I smell sunny days and atmospheres, like France, and a later harvest.
 It is not right or wrong.
 I am not going to be a sommelier for a living.
 I can smell Autumn in Tuscany along with fruits and spices and Slovenian oak and not get scoffed at.
-But it so increases my enjoyment of the wine, isn’t that what wine is for?
+It so increases my enjoyment of the wine, isn’t that what wine is for?

 Choosing a wine for food can be daunting.
 But it is simple.
 Think of common tastes.

 A creamy sauce might want cream from the oak of Chardonnay balanced with its tropical fruit to cut the richness.

 However Chardonnay will make a salad taste metallic, better to drink a crisp Pinot Grigio to bring out the freshness.

 One wouldn’t want to mix a bold, knock your socks off, Tempranillo with say….a light broth because you would lose the taste of the broth!
 Better to mix it with a flavorful marinara sauce or barbecue.